 Activities in Beirut

-One definite advantage Beirut has for budget tourists is that the vast majority of where there is to do in the city is completely free.
+One definite advantage Beirut has for budget-conscious tourists is that the vast majority of where there is to do in the city is completely free.

 There is no entrance fee, for example, to visit the statue at Martyr’s Square or enjoy views of the Al-Amin Mosque and its surrounding Roman ruins.
 Swimming in or walking along the stunning blue Mediterranean is also 100% free and a great way to spend an entire day in Beirut.